rust-lang/book/src/ch19-01-unsafe-rust.md

 functions from another language we want to call.
 The `"C"` part defines which *application binary interface (ABI)* the external function uses: the ABI defines how to call the function at the assembly level.
 The `"C"` ABI is the most common and follows the C programming language’s ABI.
+This can allow you to call functions and libraries that have not yet been written in Rust.
+For example, most operating system APIs are written in C. Using the `extern "C"` block allows you to call the API functions and interact with your operating system.

 > #### Calling Rust Functions from Other Languages
 >